chocolatey/docs/input/en-us/choco/setup.md

 #### Option 3 - Manual

 You need to download and unzip the Chocolatey package, then call the PowerShell install script from there.
-See the [Download + PowerShell Method](#download--powershell-method) section below.
+See the [Install downloaded NuGet package from PowerShell](#install-downloaded-nuget-package-from-powershell) section below.

 ### Non-Administrative install